LucEnden/fp/NOTES.md

 to write it even more complete, we write it as 1::2::3::4::[]

 U can use ( ... ) replacing the ... with any binary operator you turn it into a function with 2 arguments.

+---
+## Higher order functions
+Functions are first class citizens in functional programming That is: support all poerations available in the language (whatever you can do with ints you can do with functions)

+In C# delegates are used to pass functions as arguments to other functions, this is a way to make functions first class citizens in C#

+---
+## Currying